 During 2003 and 2004, AmerisourceBergen Corporation, McKesson Corporation and Cardinal Health, Inc., collectively accounted for approximately 46% and 39%, respectively, of our consolidated sales.
 We have no long-term agreements with these wholesalers and they may therefore reduce or cease their purchases from us at any time.
 Any cessation or reduction of their purchases from us would likely have a material adverse effect on the results of our operations and our financial condition.
 Furthermore, changes in their buying patterns or in their policies and practices in relation to their working capital and inventory management may result in a reduction of, or a change in the timing of, their purchases of our products.
 For example, we believe that the decrease in our sales to each of these customers during 2004, as compared to 2003, was, to a significant extent, attributable to changes in their buying patterns and inventory management practices.
 We have no ability to obtain advance knowledge of such changes.
 We base our manufacturing schedules, inventories and internal sales projections principally on historical data.
-To the extent that actual orders from these wholesalers differ substantially from our internal projections, resulting in an increase in inventory and an adverse effect on our operating results.
+To the extent that actual orders from these wholesalers differ substantially from our internal projections, we may either find ourselves with excess inventory or in an out of stock position.
+In 2004, orders received from these three wholesalers were substantially below our internal projections, resulting in an increase in inventory and an adverse effect on our operating results.
 Hence, factors beyond our control relative to these customers have had in the recent past, and may have from time to time in the future, a material adverse effect upon our operating results, which has, in the recent past, resulted, and may from time to time in the future result, in substantial volatility of the market prices of our securities.